abinit/abinit/doc/installation.md

 if you want to be able to get the latest information concerning the autotools development mode.

-After having installed git, and obtained a gitlab (or github) branch on the ABINIT worldwide repository, create an automomous copy of the source code, on top of which you have to make your development.
+After having installed git, and obtained a gitlab (or github) branch on the ABINIT worldwide repository, create an autonomous copy of the source code, on top of which you have to make your development.
 This is explained in the ABINIT wiki
 [git(lab): ABINIT specificities](https://wiki.abinit.org/doku.php?id=developers:specificities_git_abinit)